goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** When tasked to run external code that is given at run-time (e.g. plugin), use any sort of 'sandbox' execution environment that isolates and guards the main code against the plugin.
 This can be achieved using a dedicated process (e.g. `cluster.fork()`), serverless environment or dedicated npm packages that act as a sandbox

-**Otherwise:** A plugin can attack through an endless variety of options like infinite loops, memory overloading, and access to sensitive process environment variables
+**Anders:** A plugin can attack through an endless variety of options like infinite loops, memory overloading, and access to sensitive process environment variables

 🔗 [**Read More: Run unsafe code in a sandbox**](/sections/security/sandbox.md)